PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

-Uno is a UI library that paves the way to Android and iOS versions of PCM Hammer, but there is still a lot of work to be done.
+Uno is a UI library that paves the way to Android and Linux versions of PCM Hammer, but there is still a lot of work to be done.
 This document outlines the current state of the Uno UI and what needs to be done to, first, get it working, and second, make it a viable alternative to the existing Windows Forms UI.